PiSupply/PiJuice/Hardware/README.md

     * Press will invoke “USER_FUNC3”
     * Release will invoke “USER_FUNC4”

 Default settings can be overridden in "Buttons" tab of PiJuice HAT configuration window.
-Check the [software section ](https://github.com/PiSupply/PiJuice/blob/master/Software/README.md) for more information.
+Check the [software section](https://github.com/PiSupply/PiJuice/blob/master/Software/README.md) for more information.
 #### Special functions
 * Dual long press of SW1 and SW2 for 20 seconds will reset PiJuice HAT configuration to default.
 This applies to the MCU configuration only.
 * Holding pressed SW3 while powering up PiJuice will initiate the bootloader.
-This used only in cases when ordinary initiation through I2C does not works because of a damaged firmware.
+This is used only in cases when ordinary initiation through I2C does not work because of damaged firmware.

-### Dip Switch
+### DIP Switch

-The dip switch is preset for the BP7X battery.
+The DIP switch is preset for the BP7X battery that we supply with every PiJuice HAT.

-We have also provided [this document](https://github.com/PiSupply/PiJuice/tree/master/Hardware/Batteries/Pijuice_battery_config.xlsx) that should help you to select desired battery profile via the dip switch.
+We have also provided [this document](https://github.com/PiSupply/PiJuice/tree/master/Hardware/Batteries/Pijuice_battery_config.xlsx) that should help you to select desired battery profile via the DIP switch.

-Whether you use the dip switch and the resistor configuration by populating R20 you can always override the settings using the software configuration GUI.
+Whether you use the DIP switch and the resistor configuration by populating R20 you can always override the settings using the software configuration GUI.
 From the Pijuice HAT configuration window on the "Battery" tab choose battery profile from drop down list.
-You can also return to dip switch selected profile by choosing "DEFAULT" from drop-down list.
+You can also return to DIP switch selected profile by choosing "DEFAULT" from drop-down list.

 ## LEDs
-On board of the PiJuice there are two multicolour LEDs highlighted in orange in the picture above.
+On board the PiJuice there are two multicolour LEDs highlighted in orange in the picture above.

 **Coming soon**

 ## Connectors

-On board of the PiJuice there are several connectors.
-The end user ones are highlighted in blue.
+On board the PiJuice there are several connectors.
+The connectors / headers available to the end user are highlighted in blue.

 ### Top of the board

-- J4 is alternative to the onboard USB micro input.
-Pad holes are provided to solder 2.54mm header, any type (straight or right angle, female or male) and length can fit.
+- J4 is an alternative to the onboard PiJuice microUSB input.
+Pad holes are provided to solder a 2.54mm header...any type (straight or right angle, female or male) and length can fit.

-- The screw terminal can be used to connect NTC thermistor integrated with battery and used for temperature regulation of battery during charging.
-The requirements are that battery uses 10KOhm NTC resistor with known thermistor B constant which can be entered as profile data in config GUI "Battery" tab.
-There are regulation threshold data that can be entered for custom batteries like Cold, Cool, Warm and HOT temperatures that are derived from battery manufacturers specification.
+- The screw terminal can be used to connect an off-board / external battery instead of the provided onboard battery (the BP7X) .
+We recommend you use a battery with an NTC thermistor integrated with the battery and used for temperature regulation of battery during charging we also recommend that the battery have onboard over charge / over current etc. protection (this is not essential, but it is far safer if you have them - lithium batteries can be dangerous so it is wise to think about safety).
+The requirements are that battery uses a 10KOhm NTC resistor with known thermistor B constant which can be entered as profile data in config GUI "Battery" tab.
+There are regulation threshold data points that can be entered for custom batteries like Cold, Cool, Warm and HOT temperatures that are derived from the battery manufacturers specification.
 The ID pin is not used and it is just reserved for possible future use.
 It could for example be used to automatically recognise which battery is connected when using BP7X or BP6X.

-- P3 provides a VSYS pin which has the same function as VSYS on J3.
-It is a switchable battery voltage for system use and can be used with boards like Pibot.
-VSYS switch is programmable via with software with "OFF", "ON 500mA current limit" and "ON 2100mA current limit".
+- P3 is an expansion header which provides access to two unused GPIO pins on the ARM Cortex M0 (STM32-F0) MCU on board the PiJuice.
+There is also a regulated 3V3 and 5V0 pin, a GND pin and a VSYS pin which has the same function as VSYS on J3.
+VSYS is a switchable battery voltage for system use and can be used with boards like PiBot to provide power.
+VSYS output is programmable via with software with "OFF", "ON 500mA current limit" and "ON 2100mA current limit".

 ### Bottom of the board

 - J3 is alternative to the USB micro input and requires an input voltage between 4.2V and 10V.
 The minimum current source should provide to get charging is 80mA.
-- J7 is a development header to be used in conjunction with ST-Link for the MCU.
+- J7 is a development header to be used in conjunction with an ST-Link programmer for the MCU and a [Tag-Connect cable](http://www.tag-connect.com/TC2050-IDC).
 It is used to download firmware or perform debugging.
 It can be also used during production to write the firmware.
-It requires a Tag-connect TC2050 ARM20-10 adapter to connect ST-Link to cable.
+It requires a [Tag-connect TC2050 ARM20-10](http://www.tag-connect.com/TC2050-ARM2010) adapter to connect ST-Link to cable.
 This connector is not intended for end users.
 - J6 is used to program the ID EEPROM during production.
 There is no adapter board and it needs to be wired manually to some programming tool.
+It requires a [Tag-Connect cable](http://www.tag-connect.com/TC2030-IDC).
 It provides an additional option to program the EEPROM in case it cannot be pre-programmed before assembly.
 This connector is not intended for end users.

 ## Pinout
-P1 pinout
+#### P1 pinout
 ```text
 P1
 -----------------------------------------------------------------------------------------------------------------------